metabase/metabase/docs/operations-guide/scaling-metabase.md

 # Scaling Metabase

 Metabase is scalable, battle-tested software used by over 20,000 companies.
-Metabase supports high availability via horizontal scaling, and high performance via vertical scaling, as well as a [hosted solution](https://www.metabase.com/hosting/) that takes operating Metabase off your plate.
+Metabase supports **high availability via horizontal scaling, and high performance via vertical scaling.
+Metabase also offers a [hosted solution](https://www.metabase.com/hosting/) that takes operating Metabase off your plate.

-This article provides guidance on how to keep Metabase running smoothly in production as the number of users and data sources increases.
+This article provides guidance on how to keep Metabase running smoothly in production as the numbers of users and data sources increase.

 We'll cover:

 - **Vertical scaling.** Running a single instance of Metabase with more cores and memory.
-Vertical scaling can help with Metabase application performance.
+Vertical scaling can improve Metabase application performance.
 - **Horizontal scaling.** Running multiple instances of Metabase.
-Horizontal scaling can help with high availability/reliability of your Metabase application.
+Horizontal scaling can improve availability/reliability of your Metabase application.
 - **Metabase application best practices.** Tuning dashboards and questions to improve performance.
-- **Hosted Metabase.** Leave the scaling to Metabase so you can focus on your business.
+- **Hosted Metabase.** Leave running the Metabase application to us so you can focus on your business.

-We'll discuss scaling strategies at a high level, but you'll have to translate these strategies to your particular environment and usage.
-And if you don't want to spend the time dealing with scaling the Metabase application, consider Metabase's [hosted offering](https://www.metabase.com/hosting/).
+We'll discuss scaling strategies at a high level, but because every system is different, you'll have to translate these strategies to your particular environment and usage.

 ## Factors that impact Metabase performance and availability